-This fellowship funding is for one year.
-Applicants may reapply for one additional year of funding.
-Repeat or renewal applications will be considered on a competitive basis with all other applications received in the same year, and will require an outline of the progress of the previous year’s work.
+This fellowship funding is for up to two years of study.
+Applicants may reapply for up to an additional two years of funding.
+Repeat or renewal applications will be considered on a competitive basis along with all other applications received in the same year and will require an outline of the progress of the previous year’s work.

 The Royal College Education Research Development Committee selects successful candidates on the basis of overall merit using the following criteria: